promptcloud/promptcloud_data_api/README.md

 # PromptCloudDataAPI

-This is PromptCloud's (http://promptcloud.com) data API gem.
+This is [PromptCloud's](http://promptcloud.com) data API gem.
 It can be used to fetch the client specific data from PromptCloud data API.
 Available data API version are v1 and v2.

-Note:
-* API v1 requires valid userid and password.
-* API v2 requires userid and authentication key.

-PromptCloud provides userid and password/authentication key.

-For queries related to this gem please contact the folks at promptcloud or open a github issue.

 ## Installation
 #### Option 1